tauri-apps/tauri-docs/website/docs/usage/publishing.md

 ```

 ## Run `tauri build`

 ```
-local:  yarn tauri build
+local install:  yarn tauri build global install: tauri build
-global: tauri build
 ```

-Like the dev window, the first time you run this, it will take some time to collect the rust crates and build everything - but on subsequent runs it will only need to rebuild the tauri crates themselves.
+Like the dev window, the first time you run this, it will take some time to collect the rust crates and build everything - but on subsequent runs it will only need to rebuild the Tauri crates which is much quicker.

-Because of the way that rust builds its targets, the final app is placed in the following folder:
+Because of the way that Cargo builds its targets, the final app is placed in the following folder:

 `src-tauri/target/release/bundle`